DFE-Digital/dfe-analytics/README.md

   .with_data(some: 'custom details about event')
 ```

-If you need to include hidden_pii, you can use the `hidden_data` key which will allow all fields lsited to be sent separately to BigQuery where they will be hidden.
+If you need to include hidden PII, you can use the `hidden_data` key which will allow all fields listed to be sent separately to BigQuery where they will be hidden.

 ```ruby
 event = DfE::Analytics::Event.new